alanng10/Any/Docue/a.md

 anything is ANY inf it include all of any.

+ANY is ANY.

 ANY is Any.

 ANY is any.

+Any is Any.

 Any is any.

+any is any.